RobotecAI/RobotecGPULidar/docs/GaussianNoise.md

 ## Supported noise types

 The following table presents all kinds of Gaussian noise available in RGL concisely.
-The subsequent chapters describe them in greater detail.
+The next chapters describe them in greater detail.

 | Noise type | Visualization |
 |------------|---------------|